 At the University of Wisconsin Law School, we don't just talk about diversity, equity, and inclusion — we work to create a more diverse and inclusive community dedicated to the pursuit of equal justice under law.
 We believe law schools have a responsibility to create a learning environment where everyone feels safe, valued, respected, and heard; and we recognize our unique role in working to end systemic inequalities.

-The Fellowship reflects a commitment to diversity and inclusion in the legal profession and especially encourages applications from candidates of color and other underrepresented communities in the legal academy.
+The Fellowship reflects a commitment to diversity and inclusion in the legal profession.
+We encourage applications from all prospective candidates with a JD or equivalent degree, including candidates of color and other underrepresented communities in the legal academy.

 Previous Hastie Fellows

 Sandra Day O’Connor College of Law,

 Arizona State University

 Professor of Law; Director of the Initiative on Promoting Land and Housing Rights

 Boston College Law School